-In January 1918, journalist Grace Kingsley, along with Los Angeles Times cartoonist "Gale" (aka Edmund Waller "Ted" Gale) visited Chaplin at his new Hollywood studio.
+In January 1918, journalist Grace Kingsley, along with Los Angeles Times cartoonist “Gale” (aka Edmund Waller “Ted” Gale) visited Chaplin at his new Hollywood studio.
 The three had met before.
-In August 1916, Kingsley interviewed him at the Lone Star Studio, where his Mutual films were made.
-That interview, published in the LA Times,1 also featured cartoons by Gale (I'll post about that one at a later date).
+In August 1916, Kingsley interviewed Chaplin at the Lone Star Studio, where his Mutual films were made.
+That interview, published in the LA Times,1 also featured cartoons by Gale.
 Chaplin was comfortable with Kingsley and seemed to open up to her in a way he seldom did with reporters.
-I've accompanied this post with real photos of the visit as well as Gale's drawings which depict Charlie not only as actor, director, and interviewee, but also as an anchor during the "stormy days" of war.
+I’ve accompanied this post with real photos of the visit as well as Gale’s drawings which depict Charlie not only as actor, director, and interviewee, but also as an anchor during the “stormy days” of war.

 All quotes and cartoons below are from “Charlie Chaplin Begins Work In His New Studio,” by Grace Kingsley, Los Angeles Times, January 20th, 1918.2

 After giving his guests a tour of his studio (“I think I could like this place if I didn’t work here,” he says), Chaplin answered questions about his future film plans.
 He tells Kingsley that his pictures henceforth will contain more character study and more story…

 “And how will the public like that,” inquires Charlie anxiously with his puzzled, quizzical little frown.

 “What’s your first story?” we ask.
 “All about a dog!” grins Charlie pointing to a scrap of a mongrel that has crawled to his feet and is licking his hands….That’s all we found out about the picture except that it has an employment bureau in it.3